ananya1192/Containerization-and-Devops/container-webapp-project-assign1/README.md

 ---
 ---
-## Reason for Using localhost Instead of Macvlan IP
+## Reason for Using localhost Instead of Macvlan / IPvlan
 - In WSL2, the host runs in a virtualized network.
 - IPvlan and Macvlan give containers IPs on your physical LAN subnet, making containers behave like independent devices.
 - WSL host cannot talk to IPvlan/Macvlan IPs directly because of Linux kernel network restrictions.